Jing Qi

 • Education Technology

-• Chinese Language and Culture Courses
+• Chinese language and culture courses

-• Translation and Interpreting
+• Translation and interpreting courses

 Research interests

-Multicultural communities wellbeing
+Multicultural communities' health and wellbeing

 Connecting Indigenous and migrant communities